bagustris/nlp-python/reference.md

 PCFG (Probabilistic Context Free Grammar)
 : Product (multiplication) of probabilities of rules in parse tree

+Precision
+: Number of relevant documents in system output per number of documents in system output (how many selected items are relevant?)

+Recall
+: Number of relevant document in system output per number of all relevant document in overall collection (how many relevant are the selected items?)

+Relevance feedback
+: Asking user to judge whether retrieved documents are relevant or not

 Sentence
 : An ordered sequence of tokens.